Tilton Floor Mount Sim Racing Pedals

 Thank you for talking with me earlier.
 As mentioned I bought a set of your hydraulic pedals from a Finnish team mate last month and must say I am very impressed with the feel.
 They feel very much like a real race car on the brakes in iRacing.
 I have driven Formula Renault in real life and also driven a £30,000 simulator and the pedals feel as good.
 Before purchasing your pedals I was using a popular mainstream high end load cell pedal set and didn't get on very well with them.
 I found I was locking up a lot and had to wear race boots.
 With your pedals I can still wear socks and the progressive feel is the best I have tried.

-1) To bleed, remove the rubber stacks from the slave cylinders keeping track of which stack was from which slave cylinder.
-Fill the reservoirs with synthetic brake fluid and put the caps back and pump brake pedal briskly and this should prime the system...watch for the piston on the slave cylinders to start pulling.
-Once this happens you can remove the caps from the master cylinders and proceed to proper bleeding procedures with using the bleeder nipples...one for each master cylinder until all the air is removed from the system.
+1) To bleed, Remove the caps from the master cylinders and proceed to proper bleeding procedures with using the bleeder nipples on each slave cylinder...one for each master cylinder until all the air is removed from the system.

 1) the pedals are plug and play and calibrated in iracing.